eggjs/egg-view-nunjucks/README.md

 ### Filter

-- `escape` filter is replaced by `app.helper.escape` provided by `egg-security` for better performance
+- `escape` filter is replaced by `helper.escape` which is provided by `egg-security` for better performance
 - Add your filters to `app/extend/filter.js`, then they will be injected automatically to nunjucks

 ```javascript